aoat20/survey-simulation/README.md

   - `angle` - angle from which the detection was made
   - `scan_n` - index of the scan in which the detection was made
   - `group_n` - index of the group to which the detection belongs
+- "occ_grid" is the occupancy grid in image pixel coordinates.
+1 is an occupied location and 0 is unoccupied and can therefore be traveled to.

 To save the episode logs:
 ```python